 Hunters, fishers and trappers must comply at all times with the instructions and directives related to the COVID-19 pandemic from the Direction générale de la santé publique.
-It should be noted that travelling between different regions and different cities must still be avoided, despite the gradual reopening of regions.

 Specific directives on gatherings in the context of the COVID-19 are also in effect.

 Regulations still in force

 Laws and regulations regarding hunting, fishing and trapping activities are valid under any circumstances, and Québec’s wildlife protection services are maintained.
 This means:

 - Periods and quotas are still applicable, and so are catch, possession and length limits.
 You can find them here:

 - A hunter’s certificate is still mandatory to carry out hunting and trapping activities.
 However, the required courses to obtain the certificate have been suspended.

 - Hunting, fishing and trapping licences are still mandatory (except for fishing zone 21, where fishing in the St. Lawrence River is allowed without a licence).